 The Warlu Way follows the path of the Warlu, or Dreamtime sea serpent, as it traverses North West Australia and the Pilbara and Kimberley regions of Western Australia – ancient and sacred landscapes rich in natural beauty and enchanting Aboriginal stories.
 Your journey takes you back in time to the mystical Dreaming era when the Warlu emerged from the sea and travelled through the pulsing red heart of the outback, forming magnificent waterways as he moved.

 The Warlu Way Trail

-Beginning on the shores of the world’s largest fringing reef, Ningaloo, the Warlu Way leads you 2,480 kilometres from sapphire seas to the lush oases, soaring gorges, rugged ranges and ancient Aboriginal art of North West Australia’s Pilbara and Kimberley regions.
+Beginning on the shores of the world’s largest fringing reef, Ningaloo, the Warlu Way leads you 2,480km from sapphire seas to the lush oases, soaring gorges, rugged ranges and ancient Aboriginal art of North West Australia’s Pilbara region.
 Interpretive signage along the drive opens your eyes to the secrets of this country and its historical, cultural and natural wonders.

 Welcome to Country

 The Warlu Way is a magical insight into Indigenous relationships, responsibilities and respect.
 It opens your eyes to the Indigenous people’s relationship and connection to the land.
 It acknowledges the ongoing responsibility Indigenous people have to their country.
 And it shares respect for Aboriginal beliefs and cultures.
 As a visitor, please travel thoughtfully and respect the wishes of your hosts.